A Day With David Collett of Westridge Equestrian

-Back in the covered yards even though David and Craig are very wet themselves it’s all about the horses and they both untack , sponge off and rug the horses quickly and efficiently and make them comfortable.
+Back in the covered yards even though David IS very wet themselves it’s all about the horses and untack , sponge off and rug the horses quickly and efficiently and make them comfortable.

-We have a chat about their business and they both how humbled they are by the positive comments and support they are getting.
-They value their good reputations and the success they are having is a testament to their individual skills and how well they work as a team.
+We have a chat about their business and how humbled he is by the positive comments and support he is getting.
+David value his good reputations and the success he is having is a testament to him and his dedication to the sport.

-It’s home time for me but I’m sure David and Craig will be busy with their horses for the rest of the day- rain or shine.
-I’m looking forward to seeing Prinz compete at Woodhill Sands this weekend and hope to get some great photos to show you all.
+It’s home time for me but I’m sure David will be busy with their horses for the rest of the day- rain or shine.
+I’m looking forward to seeing David compete at Woodhill Sands and hope to get some great photos to show you all.